dummifiedme/TheNotebook/NotesVault/73rd Amendment Act of 1992.md

 - Age: >21 years of age; not 25 like in State Legislature .

 ### State Election Commission
-- Elections vested with SECs.
+- Elections vested with SECs. ([[State Election Commission]])
-- SEC Commissione
+- State Election Commissioner to be appointed by the Governor